Skip to main content

 Dell's Return to Form

-Dell has addressed the design concerns from the XPS 13 Plus.
+After three weeks of daily driving the XPS 14 (2026) — including client-site work on our managed networks, not just desk benchmarks — the conclusion is clear: Dell has addressed the design concerns from the XPS 13 Plus.
 The 2026 XPS 14 restores the features professionals requested: physical function keys, an etched trackpad with tactile borders, and visible XPS branding on the lid.

 The XPS 14 represents a significant step forward in Windows laptop battery efficiency.
 Dell claims up to 27 hours of video playback on the IPS model (likely based on local playback at low brightness).
 In real-world mixed usage, expect 13-15 hours of battery life, which approaches the MacBook Pro M5's industry-leading efficiency.

 The trade-off?
-Dell ditched discrete GPU options entirely.
+Dell dropped discrete GPU options entirely.
 The XPS 14 relies on Intel Arc integrated graphics (12 Xe cores).
 It handles 4K video editing and moderate creative work, but this isn't a 3D rendering workstation.

 Quick Recommendation